Koodi Vazhnthal Kodi Nanmai (2000 film): Plot

-Dhandapani is a neighbour of Thangaraj and he falls in love with Padma.
-Learning of the love affair, Thangaraj decides to get them married.
-But Dhandapani's father Veerapandi demands huge dowry.
-Thangaraj and Krishnan accept for the dowry with the hope that Sivaraman will provide the money.
-Sivaraman gets furious knowing this and he does not agree to give money and these result in a clash between the family members.
-Meenakshi feels bad as Sivaraman's priority has changed to money and she decides to leave the house with her daughter.
+Dhandapani is a neighbour of Thangaraj, and he falls in love with Padma.
+Learning of the love affair, Thangaraj decides to get them married, but Dhandapani's father Veerapandi demands a huge dowry.
+Thangaraj and Krishnan accept the dowry with the hope that Sivaraman will provide the money.
+Sivaraman becomes furious upon knowing this, and he refuses to give money, which results in a clash between the family members.
+Meenakshi feels bad as Sivaraman's priorities have changed to money, and she decides to leave the house with her daughter.
 Thangaraj also leaves the home along with her.

-Tamilselvi learns that it was Thangaraj and Meenakshi who tried hard to educate Sivaraman and understands that it is his turn to help them in return.
-Tamilselvi worries that joint family has parted ways now and she tries to unite them.
-She meets Meenakshi and apologises for her husband's behaviour and she offers the money needed for the wedding of Padma.
-But Thangaraj does not accept this and instead, he gets furious seeing Tamilselvi as he believes that Sivaraman has changed a lot after earning money.
+Tamilselvi learns that it was Thangaraj and Meenakshi who tried hard to educate Sivaraman and understands that it is her turn to help them in return.
+Tamilselvi worries that the joint family has fallen apart, and she tries to reunite them.
+She meets Meenakshi, apologizes for her husband's behavior, and offers the money needed for Padma's wedding.
+However, Thangaraj does not accept this and instead becomes furious seeing Tamilselvi, as he believes that Sivaraman has changed significantly after earning money.

-Sivaraman picks up a quarrel with his wife Tamilselvi after knowing that she has met Meenakshi and Kanagavalli.
-Also, Thangaraj does not like Meenakshi making friendship with Tamiliselvi and he is not interested to get his daughter Padma married to Dhandapani as he does not want to depend on Tamilselvi's help.
-But Meenakshi, Kanagavalli and Tamilselvi join and conduct the marriage between Padma and Dhandapani.
-Finally, Thangaraj's co-workers join with him and protest against Sivaraman where he gets beaten up.
-Sivaraman realises his mistake and apologises to his family members.
+Sivaraman picks up a quarrel with Tamilselvi after knowing that she has met Meenakshi and Kanagavalli.
+Additionally, Thangaraj dislikes Meenakshi making friends with Tamilselvi and is not interested in getting Padma married to Dhandapani as he does not want to depend on Tamilselvi's help.
+However, Meenakshi, Kanagavalli, and Tamilselvi join and conduct the marriage between Padma and Dhandapani.
+Finally, Thangaraj's coworkers participate with him and protest against Sivaraman, where he gets beaten up.
+Sivaraman realizes his mistake and apologizes to his family members.
 In the end, everyone again moves as a joint family.